No one is going to help you. You will have to do it yourself.

 There is a well-subscribed community who propagate and idolize screenplay format, it’s a cargo cult that’s maintained by these daydreamers, which almost exclusively glorifies and benefits old men.
 The same goes for 35MM film.

 Screenwriting, as a professional fascination, is built on desires for personal approval that can be as fruitless and full of wish-thinking as gambling-addiction.
 Screenwriting is not filmmaking, it’s a part of filmmaking, it’s one of the blueprints, but it is not a good litmus test for the quality of a movie, clearly; Studios sign huge checks to great screenplays to then receive the worst Rotten Tomatoes scores in history.
-The Thunder Road Screenplay received multiple 3/10 ratings on The Blacklist.
+The Thunder Road Screenplay received multiple mediocre scores on The Blacklist.
 Yesterday, The Academy’s screenplay library reached out to have it added to their collection.
 The screenplay for Dunkirk is 70 pages.
 The only thing (Academy Award Winning Screenwriter) Diablo Cody knew about screenwriting when she wrote Juno was that “the dialogue is in the middle.”
 It’s ok to suck at writing screenplays if you know what will make a great movie and if you want to understand how people engage with movies in 2018, don’t study the script for Seabiscuit, get a Reddit Account like a normal person.

 A movie is meant to be performed, act every scene out and write down the best dialogue.
 When most screenwriters write, they sit at a computer and hear the characters speaking in their minds and they write that stuff down.
 But by actually performing each scene aloud, you find incredible improvised moments that may take the scenes in better directions, and the dialogue is authentic and not over-scripted because it is actually coming out of human vocal cords.